 First impressions are everything.
 Learn how to make a good one by perfecting your handshake, a powerful symbol of sincerity, confidence and character.

-Ensure your people have a thorough understanding of good old-fashioned customer service skills and use them in their daily interactions including all face-to-face, email and telephone correspondence.
-Set the standard here by modelling high quality interactions.
+Ensure your people have a thorough understanding of good old-fashioned customer service skills and use them in their daily interactions including all face-to-face, email and phone correspondence.
+Set the standard by modelling high quality interactions.

 Broaden your horizons.
 Become familiar with the principles of international business and dining etiquette so that your interactions aren’t limited (or thwarted) by conduct that could be deemed inappropriate by your international peers.